 Aspects regarding humanitarian aid organisations can also be taken into account, as they strive to achieve constructive results even under adverse conditions.
 It is morally justifiable for them - especially those conducting problematic international operations - to effectively circumvent unfair restrictions, particularly in regions where de facto peace has been established.
-Eradication of restrictions - may such barriers be internally or externally generated - regarding the operational zones, should remain a foremost objective.
+The eradication of restrictions - may such barriers be internally or externally generated - regarding the operational zones, should remain a foremost objective.

-Safeguarding the Civilisation has to remain a paramount objective.
-As undermining its security and prospects will destabilise its values, consequently undermining human rights effectively.
+Safeguarding the Civilisation has to remain a paramount objective, as undermining its security and prospects will destabilise its values, consequently undermining human rights effectively.
 It is also necessary to take into account a rapidly changing world.
-Provision of a prudent human rights policy with wider and deeper contours - inclusive of effective implementation of international instruments and the provision of definitive information - is advisable.
-Clearer understanding of issues is to the public benefit.
+The provision of a prudent human rights policy with wider and deeper contours - inclusive of effective implementation of international instruments and the provision of definitive information - is advisable.
+A clear understanding of issues is to the public benefit.

 The European Civilisation and the Cultural Frontiers of Europe

-The above mentioned title encompasses a number of major subjects.
-A minimalist approach can highlight primarily a number of well known fundamentals and commence with the statement that the Cultural frontiers of Europe embrace the European Civilisation, which can briefly, yet effectively, be defined by the following strata: the GRECO-ROMAN stratum; CHRISTIANITY; the MEDIEVAL period, which embraces and consolidates the past, and establishes new standards, cultures and nations; the RENAISSANCE polishes and enhances most of its aspects; the AGE OF REASON examines the past and incorporates extensive new ideas and innovations with rational thought; the CONSUMER AGE – origin primarily rooted within the Industrial Revolution – has brought sweeping economic and sociological changes subsuming widespread industrialisation and urbanisation; universally advancing Consumer Society has become a noted aspect of Globalization; and finally, the Civilisation is furthered significantly by its spectrum of VALUES fought for across the ages.
+The above title encompasses a number of major subjects.
+A minimalist approach can highlight primarily a number of well known fundamentals and commence with the statement that the Cultural frontiers of Europe embrace the European Civilisation, which can briefly, yet effectively, be defined by the following strata: the GRECO-ROMAN stratum; CHRISTIANITY; the MEDIEVAL period, which embraces and consolidates the past, and establishes new standards, cultures and nations; the RENAISSANCE polishes and enhances most of its aspects; the AGE OF REASON examines the past and incorporates extensive new ideas and innovations with rational thought; the CONSUMER AGE – its origin is primarily rooted within the Industrial Revolution – has brought sweeping economic and sociological changes subsuming widespread industrialisation and urbanisation; the universally advancing Consumer Society has become a noted aspect of Globalization; and finally, the Civilisation is furthered significantly by its spectrum of VALUES fought for across the ages.
 The various aspects of the aforementioned strata have spread at diverse periods and velocities throughout history.